ScialdoneLab/CIARA/README.md

 The vector of genes for which the function **CIARA_gene** is run can be obtained with the function **Get_background_full**.
 This function gives as output a vector with all genes expressed at a level higher than **threshold** in a number of cells between **n_cells_low** and **n_cells_high**

-An example of input could be:
+Below an example of input using the development version of **CIARA** from GitHub
 ```r
 load(file = "raw_counts_human_data.Rda")
 human_data_seurat <- cluster_analysis_integrate_rare(raw_counts_human_data, "Human_data", 0.1, 5, 30)